aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions methods/StatusEffect.md

 - `status`: The condition to attempt to inflict the actor
 - `turns`: The amount of main turns to inflict the condition
 - `effect`: Whether the infliction should include a visual render.
 There is an overload where this can be ommited and it will send false
+- `force`: If true, the resistance check is bypassed if applicable and the condition will always be inflicted

 ### Procedure

-If applicable, a resistence check will be performed.
+If applicable and `force` is false, a resistence check will be performed.
 The test will be performed by generating a random integer in the range \[0, 100\[ and check if the number is strictly higher than the matching resistance.
 However, if the resistance is 100 or above, the test always fails.

 > NOTE: this test is off by one numerically: a 50 resistance actually means a 49% change to inflict for example.
 This is because doing a strictly higher than comparison splits the ranges like such that the fail group is \[0, resistance\] and the success group is \]resistance, 100\[, but they should be split to \[0, resistance\[ and \[resistance, 100\[ respectively.
 This means for a given resistance, the chance to inflict in percentage is 100 - resistance - 1 instead of 100 - resistance.